View Categories

 INDIAN ECONOMY- BEFORE AND AFTER INDEPENDENCE

-• India had been conquered several times before the British conquest, but the invaders like Portuguese etc. settled in India.
+• Pre-British Conquests: India had been conquered several times before the British conquest, but invaders like the Portuguese settled in India.

-• The differences of the British conquest lies in the fact that it led to the emergence of a new political and economic system whose interests were rooted in foreign soil and whose policies were guided solely by their own interest.
+• Distinctive Impact of British Conquest: The differences of the British conquest lies in the fact that it led to the emergence of a new political and economic system whose interests were rooted in foreign soil and whose policies were guided solely by their own interest.

-• The main motive of the Britishers was to exploit the Indian resources for their advantages.
+• British Economic Exploitation and Policy: The main motive of the Britishers was to exploit the Indian resources for their advantages.
 They shifted trade with the rest of the world.
-They established the developed system of railways, telegraphs and legal systems.
+They established a developed system of railways, telegraphs and legal systems.

-• The British concentrated that the Indian economy, trade and commerce and industrialization should not flourish, and made it stagnant in the developmental process.
+• Stagnation of Indian Economy: The British concentrated that the Indian economy, trade and commerce and industrialization should not flourish, and made it stagnant in the developmental process.

-• The Great Divergence began partly due to India’s decline and partly due to British Growth.
+• The Great Divergence: The Great Divergence began partly due to India’s decline and partly due to British growth.
 Indian living standards declined in the 18th century and stagnated in the 19th century.

 History Of INDIAN ECONOMY: Pre-British Era and Colonial Impact (BEFORE 1947)

-• India had an independent economy before the advent of British rule.
+• Pre-Colonial Indian Economy: India had an independent economy before the advent of British rule.

-• India was particularly well known for its handicraft industries in the fields of cotton and silk textiles, metal and precious stone works, etc.
+• Indian Handicraft Industries: India was particularly well known for its handicraft industries in the fields of cotton and silk textiles, metal and precious stone works, etc.

-• A fundamental change in the structure of the Indian economy – India was transformed into a net supplier of raw materials and consumer of finished industrial products from Britain.
+• Transformation of Indian Economy: A fundamental change in the structure of the Indian economy transformed India into a net supplier of raw materials and consumer of finished industrial products from Britain.

-• The colonial government never made any sincere attempt to estimate national and per capita income of India.
+• Neglect of Economic Measurement: The colonial government never made any sincere attempt to estimate the national and per capita income of India.

-• Notable estimators were – Dadabhai Naoroji (Poverty and Un-British Rule in India), William Digby, Findlay Shirras, V.K.R.V.
+• Notable Estimators: Dadabhai Naoroji (Poverty and Un-British Rule in India), William Digby, Findlay Shirras, V.K.R.V.
 Rao (considered very significant) and R.C.
-Desai
+Desai.

 Indian Economy: Impact of British Rule on Agriculture and Challenges Faced